Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 1-2 m. sun till shadow hardy between -18/-21°C

 -masamuneana 'Albo-striata' (picture down right) Cream and white striped leaves.
-Exccellent evergreen and ornamental.
+Excellent evergreen and ornamental.

 SEMIARUNDINARIA